Get On The List

 Swot up on your sales pitch without the risk of running out of juice over Jakarta with a portable charger.
 The Mophie Powerstation offers iPhones up to seven additional charges or two extra rounds for an iPad through three USB ports, meaning you can even charge multiple devices at the same time.
 Mophie Powerstation XXL Universal Battery, available at Apple, priced £89.95.

 Stay organised even at 40,000 feet with a dopp kit that keeps your travel tech tip-top and tangle free.
 Modelled on the grooming bags used by the US Army during WWII, this handsome leather organiser by LA brand This Is Ground features enough pockets and loops for every cord, cable and charger in your arsenal.
-This Is Ground Tech Dopp Kit, available at Bear & Bear, priced £125.
+This Is Ground Tech Dopp Kit, available at Amazon, priced £125.

 Finally, some quick tips to make the whole process of hopping across borders that little bit less painful: